rhaining/chromatic/README.md

-chromatic
+Chromatic
 =========

 Use your iPhone camera to search Etsy products by color.
 Then if you like, filter by category, keyword, and price.

-Built at the Fashion Hackathon by Gabriela Anastasio, Robert Tolar Haining, Phillip Huynh, Mara Isip, Rob Van Wyen.
+Built at the Fashion Hackathon in New York City by Gabriela Anastasio, Robert Tolar Haining, Phillip Huynh, Mara Isip, Rob Van Wyen.